lfordyce/orderbook/README.md

 ## Summary

 This program reads a series of new orders, order cancellations, and flushes from a CSV, processes each order transaction, and outputting the result to stdout as a CSV.
-Errors and additional information is logged to stderr.
+Errors and additional information are logged to stderr.

 ## Quick Start